nyc-crh/site/content/plain-text/where-is-district-5.md

 ---
 Where Is District S?
 Lucas, Rev Lawrence E
-New York Amsterdam News ( 1962-1993); Nov 6, 1976;
+*New York Amsterdam News (1962-1993)*; Nov 6, 1976;
 ProQuest Historical Newspapers: New York Amsterdam News pg.
 A5

 Where·Is District 5?
-More than a ~ar and a half ago I resigned lrom Community School board Od5 after trying vainly to accomplish what I thought was a mandate from my fellow Harlemites;
-namely, to do something toward
-Improving education for our chilllren,
+More than a year and a half ago I resigned lrom Community School board Dd5 after trying vainly to accomplish what I thought was a mandate from my fellow Harlemites; namely, to do something toward improving education for our children.
   Now I'm asked to serv~ on a temporary board of !nlSlees In that same area after Ille suspension ol &he elect• ed school board by ChanceUor Irving